Do You Know the Types of Garlic?

 Softneck Garlic is mild, can be braided and grows best in mild winters.

-Hardneck garlic is stronger in flavor, won’t braid, and doesn’t last as long but is cold hardy.
+Hardneck garlic is stronger in flavor, harder to braid, and doesn’t last as long but is cold hardy.

 Now that you know a little about each type, and which is best for your region, let’s learn about garlic’s growing stats, soil needs, and harvesting.